 The Black Hawk County Solid Waste Management Commission encourages schools, organizations, restaurants, hospitals, and businesses within the landfill’s service area to help reduce the amount of materials entering the Black Hawk County Sanitary Landfill.
 One great way to help reduce waste from businesses is through food waste reduction!

-According to the Iowa Department of Natural Resources’ most recent Waste Characterization Study (2011), food waste comprises over 13% of the total materials (by weight) going into Iowa landfills.
+According to the Iowa Department of Natural Resources’ most recent Waste Characterization Study (2017), food waste comprises 20% of the total materials (by weight) going into Iowa landfills.
 The Iowa Waste Reduction Center at the University of Northern Iowa has researched the estimated tonnage of food waste generated throughout Iowa.
 The IWRC’s database is searchable by city, county, and Planning Area.

 In Black Hawk County alone, over 8,800 tons of food waste are generated per year by schools, hospitals, restaurants, and other food waste generators.
 For more information about food waste in landfills, visit the Waste Trac Education Team’s YouTube Channel.